How to Keep Mice Out of Camper? Avoid a mouse problem in the first place! Here’s how to keep mice out of your camper or RV for good…

 While you can keep any tubes from hanging down, what in the world are you supposed to do about your tires?!

 Thankfully, one of our podcast listeners, named Bob, shared a valuable tip with us.
 You can click that link to listen to him explain it in detail.
 In short, you wrap sheet metal around your tires.
-Mice can’t climb up the slipper surface.
+Mice can't climb up the slippery surface.

 Like what you see in these videos?
 We’d appreciate it if you would Subscribe to our YouTube Channel (easy to do right here) and consider “ringing the bell icon” to be notified of any new video from us. 🙂 Thanks!